Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 --------------
 This Analysis uses the data [Goal Data Set] (https://github.com/Sujaydas/DataAnalysisusingPython/tree/master/Final%20Exam/Input/Analysis_3/Goals), which is the Name of the team played in that season and how many goals they scored in 10 minutes range.

 It also uses Data set [League Table Data Set] (https://github.com/Sujaydas/DataAnalysisusingPython/tree/master/Final%20Exam/Input/Analysis_3/League_Table).
 Each of the .csv file in the information about the position the each team/club ended up with.
 It has information about Number of matches each team has won, lost, drew.
 Goals scored, Goals defended and Total Points at the end of the league.
+I use tihs data set to get the league position of the team in that season.

 This Analysis gives information about team scoring at different minutes of match, and to add complexity how the team is scoring at different position in the league table